Welcome to the Office of National Scholarships and Fellowships (ONSF), we're looking forward to meeting with you!

 In the rigorous environment of nationally competitive scholarships and fellowships, students selected as nominees and finalists are typically as outstanding as the recipients themselves.
 Furthermore, the rigorous application process often helps students prepare for successful future endeavors, such as applying to prestigious graduate and professional programs.
 These appointments will discuss what happens after an application cycle.

-Applicants or finalists who have concluded the application process who want to discuss their application, interview, selection process, or decision are encouraged to meet with Henry Dyson to debrief.
+Applicants or finalists who have concluded the application process who want to discuss their application, interview, selection process, or decision are encouraged to meet with ONSF to debrief.
 Please include the name of the scholarship(s) or fellowship(s) you wish to discuss in the notes section of your appointment.

 How to Schedule